18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

   - Note: This workshop requires you to create an AWS organization.
 Make sure you have the permission to create one in [AWS Organizations service](https://aws.amazon.com/organizations/)
 - [ETL on Amazon EMR Workshop](https://emr-etl.workshop.aws/).
 This workshop covers:
   - Submitting and monitoring Spark-based ETL work to an EMR cluster
-  - Running Hive on EMR cluster
+  - Running Hive on the EMR cluster
   - Running Pig on EMR cluster
   - Using SageMaker in EMR notebooks
   - Orchestrating EMR with Step Functions